 11. During the American Civil War, both sides benefited from Florence Nightingale's advice.

-Both the Union and the Confederacy were obsessed with proper ventilation of their hospitals, which were specially built in accordance with her theories.
-Meanwhile, she contacted D.C.-based Union leaders directly with helpful soldier mortality statistics.
+The Union and the Confederacy were concerned with proper ventilation of their hospitals, which were specially built in accordance with her theories.

 12. Florence Nightingale educated "America's first trained nurse."